yogeshgadwar10/Class-Notes/Readme.md

 ---------
 1. Entrypoint vs CMD vs RUN
 2. What is Dockerfile?
 What why how?
-INSTRUCTIONS /
+INSTRUCTIONS / Deplpy JAVA /